mjrotter4445/Pewlett-Hackard-Analysis/README.md

 ANOTHER QUERY THAT WILL HELP US PLAN THE MENTORSHIP PROGRAM could be this information.
 We need to answer one question.
 Are there enough qualified, retirement ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
 This table is a great place to start to find mentorees for the program.
 This list includes:
    -  Senior level employees with titles like Manager, Senior Staff, Technique Leader, or Senior Engineer
-    -  Summarized by title with a count.
+   -  Summarized by department then title with a count.
 <p align="center">
   <img width="400" height="400" src="https://github.com/mjrotter4445/Pewlett-Hackard-Analysis/blob/main/Pewlett_Hackard_Analysis_Folder/Graphics/tabledel3c.png">
 </p>